Learn about the history and heritage behind the Dragon Boat Festival beyond racing and eating rice dumplings.

-What you didn’t know a-boat the Dragon Boat Festival
+All you need to know a-boat the Dragon Boat Festival

 Storytime: History of the Dragon Boat Festival

-While there are several stories attributed to the origin of the Dragon Boat Festival, the best known version in modern China is that the Festival commemorates the death of Qu Yuan (c.
-340-278 BC), a renowned poet and royal minister from the Chu state during the Zhou dynasty.
-Qu thrived as a member of the palace, but he was banished when he spoke against the King about the latter’s decision to ally with the Qin state.
-Accused of treason, Qu was exiled from the kingdom.
+Among the stories attributed to the Dragon Boat Festival’s origin, the best known one remembers Qu Yuan (c.
+340 – 278 BC), a renowned poet and royal minister from the Chu state during the Zhou dynasty.
+Though Qu thrived as a member of the palace, he was banished for his opposition to the Emperor’s alliance with the Qin state, which was considered treason.

-For the rest of his life, Qu sought solace in poetry.
-Sadly, when Qin took over Chu’s capital 28 years after Qu was evicted, the poet fell into despair and ended up committing suicide.
-As he was drowning in the Miluo River, his followers raced out in their boats to save him.
-When they failed to find Qu’s body, they dropped glutinous rice balls into the river, so that the fish would eat the rice instead of the poet’s remains.
+While he found solace in poetry, Qu’s despair deepened when Qin forces captured the Chu capital 28 years later.
+This ultimately led to his suicide by drowning in the Miluo River.
+His followers raced out in their boats to save him, but when they failed to find his body, they cast glutinous rice balls into the river, hoping the fish would eat them instead of the poet’s remains.
 And so there you have it – the beginning of dragon boat races and rice dumplings.

 Wait, what rice dumplings?